The Cohort Arc

 Deliberate, not algorithmic.

 Each pairing is reviewed by hand.
-Discipline, geography, stage of development, and the specific question the participant is working through are all considered.
-Speed is not the goal.
-The right match is.
+Discipline, geography, where the participant is in their development, and the specific question they are working through are all considered.
+Getting the match right matters more than getting it fast.

 Commitment